Arcadia-Science/ProteinCartography/README.md

 ---
 ## Pipeline Overview
-The From-Query mode of the pipeline performs all of the following steps.
+The Search mode of the pipeline performs all of the following steps.
-The From-Folder mode starts at the Clustering step.
+The Cluster mode starts at the Clustering step.

 ### Protein Folding
 0. Fold input FASTA files using ESMFold.
     - The pipeline starts with input FASTA and/or PDB files, one entry per file, with a unique protein identifier (`protid`).
-    - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB, if the FASTA is less than 400aa in length.
+    - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB file for FASTA sequences shorter than 400aa.

 ### Protein Search
 1. Search the AlphaFold databases using queries to the Foldseek webserver API for each provided `.pdb` file.